JARRING III: Artists’ Books to Break the Silence

 “There is no greater agony than bearing an untold story inside you.” -Zora Neale Hurston

-I started by breaking the stories down into three parts and storing them in three colored jars to mark each stage of the experience: the green jar held the beginning of each person’s experience.
-The red jar stored words and phrases concerning the assault.
-The blue contained each survivor’s personal reflections on the experience at the time they submitted their story.
-As more stories flooded in, the jars began to take on their own symbolic meaning as containers of a complex and socially repressed discourse.
+I started by breaking the stories down into three parts and storing them in three colored jars to mark each stage of the experience: the green jar held the beginning of each person’s experience, however they felt it all began.
+The red jar stored words and phrases related to the assault.
+I did not ask the survivor for full sentences, wishing to release the burden of remembering the experience.
+The blue jar contained each survivor’s personal reflections on the experience at the time they submitted their narrative.
+As more stories flooded in, the jars began to take on their own symbolic meaning as containers of a complex and socially repressed discourse, one that is as common, as fragile, as transparent as a jar, but a dialogue which cannot, which should not be “contained” within the survivor’s own consciousness.
+I set about creating a set of books which would break the silence represented by that container.

 JARRING III: A SET OF 3 ARTISTS’ BOOKS IN AN EDITION

-Book one is an archival letterpress-printed, laser cut accordion artists’ book printed.
-The text was printed during a letterpress studio arts residency at Women’s Studio Workshop in Rosendale, NY.
+Book one is an archival letterpress-printed, laser cut accordion artists’ book printed during a letterpress studio arts residency at Women’s Studio Workshop in Rosendale, NY.
 The book uses 11 handset type faces from the studio’s historically-rich collection to present a variety of voices.
-The book tells, in their own words, the beginning of each survivor’s experience.
+The book expresses, in each survivor’s own words, the beginning of each survivor’s experience.
 The image of the original jar developed from a photograph into a photo-polymer plate serves as the main artwork.
 The book is laser cut to give the illusion of slips of paper floating inside a jar with seemingly endless depth.
 Looking at the book straight on, the stories begin to build, filling the jar both visually and conceptually.
+The sculptural format of the book makes reference not only to the appalling frequency of rape (an American is sexually assaulted every 107 seconds) but also hints at the complications which arise from viewing sexual assault as a vast, entangled body versus a collection of interconnected individual experiences that share similarities and differences that reveal opportunities for advocacy.
 The book’s laser cut layout was tested at 3-Scan Labs in San Francisco and the final cutting performed at Crashspace in Los Angeles.
 The book is bound in green Brillianta book cloth covered boards and stored in a slipcase.
 Colophon on end paper.

-Book two uses the flag book structure developed by Hedi Kyle, where slips of paper jut across each other to create the impression of multiple, layered voices cascading against each other.
-The book contains words and phrases in the survivors’ own words describing the incident of the assault itself.
-The book is made of photographs embodying text printed on archival translucent photo papers.
+Book two uses the flag book structure developed by Hedi Kyle, where slips of paper jut across each other to create the impression of multiple, layered voices passing over and through each other.
+The book contains words and phrases in the survivors’ own words describing the assault itself.
+The book is printed on archival quality translucent photo papers embodying transparent text and imagery of a broken jar.
 A letterpress printed spine and end papers printed at LALA Press with a hard cover of Asahi book cloth covered boards complete the book’s layers of graphic images, transparency, and texture.
 Colophon on back cover.

 Book three is a codex hand-bound book with a handmade paper cover containing raw silk and blue glass inclusions (sealed for archival and handling purposes).
 The pages, letterpress printed at KALA Arts Institute, juxtapose pressure prints and type to convey the thoughts and reflections of each survivor at the time they submitted their narrative.
 Each book is bound by hand with blue wax thread.
 Colophon on inside of back cover.